If you are looking for warm, fluffy, and perfectly-proofed Homemade Ladi Pav and Buns, then this is THE recipe for you!

 » Sugar – adding sugar will speed up the yeast activation process.
 Yeast will bloom faster if it has sugar.

 » Milk or Water – the most important ingredient.
 Make sure your liquid is lukewarm and not hot.
 If the liquid is too hot, it will kill the yeast.

 » Baking Powder – makes a huge difference.
 Homemade Ladi pavs are baked with some baking powder to achieve a soft, amazing texture.

 WHY ADD BAKING POWDER to Homemade Ladi Pav and Buns?

-I have been using baking powder in my pavs for quite a while now and what I found is that with yeast alone, I couldn’t get that lighter consistency but with the addition of a little baking powder: it changes the whole game.
+I have been using baking powder in my pavs for quite a while now, and what I found is that with yeast alone, I couldn’t get that lighter consistency, but the addition of a little baking powder: changes the whole game.